PetroIvaniuk/llms-tools/README.md

 ## Video & Animation
 - [Klap](https://klap.app/) - a tool that analyzes the video and finds short clips
-- [Lalamu](https://lalamu.studio/demo) - low-quality video lip sync with preselected videos / video templates (take clips from videos, give the video new audio, and then the lips will sync up to that new audio within the video)
+- [Lalamu](https://lalamu.studio/demo) - low-quality video lip sync with preselected videos/video templates (take clips from videos, give the video new audio, and then the lips will sync up to that new audio within the video)
 - [D-ID](https://www.d-id.com/) - uses generative AI to create customized videos featuring talking avatars at a touch of a button for businesses and creators.
-- [BlockadeLabs](https://skybox.blockadelabs.com/) - AI-powered tools for world-building technowizards
 - [Rooms.xyz](https://rooms.xyz) - create & remix interactive rooms from your browser
-- [Dreamlab](https://dreamlab.gg/) - create Animated Game Sprites in Minutes
 - [REVELxyz](https://www.revel.xyz/animai) - a tool for creating Animated Avatars from a single photo
 - [ANIMATED DRAWINGS](https://sketch.metademolab.com/) - a tool that brings children's drawings to life, by animating characters to move around, by MetaAI
 - [RERENDER A VIDEO](https://anonymous-31415926.github.io/), [Demo: HF](https://huggingface.co/spaces/Anonymous-sub/Rerender) - a novel zero-shot text-guided video-to-video translation framework to adapt image models to videos